MultithreadCorner/Hydra/docs/random.rst

 is processed filling the container with random numbers and reordering it to reproduce the shape of the PDF, no memory reallocation is performed.
 The range returned by the method points to a sub-set of the original container, the size of this range depends on the efficiency of the accept-reject for the given PDF.

+The code below shows how to sample a three-dimensional PDF

 .. code-block:: cpp